-The slow sand filter projects and studies documented on this website have not taken place in a laboratory or under the supervision of an academic institution; however, the tests have been done by epa certified testing laboratories and the researcher has a four year degree from the University of Washington (class of 2006) in environmental studies plus 35 years of experience in non-academic work.
+The slow sand filter projects documented on this website have taken place in the pacific northwest area of Washington state, USA.
+The first filter project (filter one) was started in early 2007.
+All of the projects are ongoing and will continue as long as the author is able.
+The water quality tests that have been done by epa certified testing laboratories are noted as such.
+The preliminary field tests are done onsite and are also noted as such.
+The researcher has a four year degree from the University of Washington (class of 2006) in environmental studies plus 35 years of experience in non-academic work.
 Chemicals used for drinking water treatment such as chlorine, or ozone that produce toxic cancer causing byproducts are not used in these filters.
-The longest running slow sand water filter project this site documents has been ongoing for five and a half years (it was started in the summer of 2007).
+The longest running slow sand water filter project this site documents has been ongoing for six and a half years (it was started in the summer of 2007).
 It will continue as long as possible.

 Keep in mind that "Backwashing" a biological sand filter will destroy it.; and that a biological sand filter is constantly full of water up to and covering the top surface of the sand inside by at least 1 inch or more - the sand must not be exposed to air.